-Washington State recently announced that unclaimed property holders will have an opportunity to avoid penalties and interest for any past-due property through their voluntary compliance program.
+Washington State recently announced that unclaimed property holders will have an opportunity to avoid penalties and interest for any past-due property through their waiver program.
 Qualified holders can forego penalties for prior unreported periods as long as they report and remit payment for outstanding unclaimed property before November 1, 2017.

 Unclaimed Property Reporting (155 articles)